RITTI2423/Data-science-projects/README.md

-# RAGHAVA
- I've worked on different datasets and have uploaded all the projects I have worked on.
+ # I've worked on different datasets and have uploaded all the projects I have worked on.